edgedb/edgedb/docs/stdlib/array.rst

     :index: aggregate array set

-    Return an array made from all of the input set elements.
+    Returns an array made from all of the input set elements.

     The ordering of the input set will be preserved if specified.